 To admit responsibility with an explanation is an acknowledgment that the ticket was proper, but you believe you have a legal excuse.
 For example, you are charged with parking in a handicapped spot without a permit.
 Your explanation is that "I did park there, but I am in a wheelchair and my spouse's car is without a permit."
 You may explain your reasons to the magistrate or judge in one of two ways, by a letter or in person at a hearing.

 - Writing a Letter - If you wish to admit that you are responsible to a civil infraction offense for which you were ticketed but you believe there are extenuating circumstances, you are entitled to write a letter with admitted responsibility but explaining the circumstances to the presiding judge.
 If you choose this course of action, you may still be assessed the fines, and points from the ticket, or the judge may waive part or all of the sanctions against you.

-- Scheduling a Hearing - You must call the court within 20 days from receipt of the violation to schedule a hearing.
-You have the right to either a Civil Infraction Conference, Informal Hearing or Formal Hearing.
+- Scheduling a Hearing - You must call the court within 14 days from receipt of the violation to schedule a hearing.
+You have the right to either use our Online Dispute Resolution tool, schedule an Informal Hearing or a Formal Hearing.
 For more information regarding each hearing please click on the type of hearing you wish to learn about.

 To deny responsibility and to have an informal or formal hearing.
 See Scheduling a Hearing above.

 If you have received a Payable Misdemeanor, you have the following options: